-- 2 tsp Hidden Valley Ranch seasoning mix
+- 2 teaspoons Hidden Valley Ranch seasoning mix

 - 1/4 teaspoon each salt/pepper

-- 1/2 cup shredded parmesan cheese OR crunched up parmesan crisps (my preference)
+- 1/2 cup shredded parmesan cheese OR other topping

-- In a medium pot of salted boiling water, cook brown rice pasta according to package instructions.
+- Cook the pasta: Preheat the oven to 375F.
+In a medium pot of salted boiling water, cook pasta according to package instructions.
 Drain well and set aside when done.
 To avoid sticking while the remaining ingredients are cooked, toss with 1 tablespoon of olive oil.

-- In a large mixing bowl, combine greek yogurt, egg, mozzarella cheese, 1/4 cup cheddar cheese, milk, red chili pepper flakes, Ranch seasoning, salt and pepper.
+- Make the custard: In a medium mixing bowl, combine greek yogurt, egg, mozzarella cheese, 1/4 cup cheddar cheese, milk, red chili pepper flakes, Ranch seasoning, salt and pepper.
 Mix until well combined.

-- Bake for 20-25 minutes until the top is melty and golden brown.
-I like to broil for an extra 3 minutes for that crisp top!
+- Bake: Bake in the preheated oven for about 25 minutes or until the top is melty and golden brown.
+I like to broil for an extra 3 minutes for a crispy top!
 Store leftovers in an airtight container in the refrigerator for up to 4 days.